Last Updated on October 25, 2021 by Muhammad Junaid Khalid

 To keep your old settings and documents, you need to make a clone of your drive.
 You need the old HDD and the new SSD both.
 You can skip this step if you wish to install a new operating system.

-Before upgrade to an SSD, backup your important data by using portable media storage, or a cloud storage service.
+Before upgrading to an SSD, backup your important data by using portable media storage, or a cloud storage service.

 Prepare the SSD